-This apple carpaccio is a great choice if you’re looking for a lighter Christmas dessert.
+This apple carpaccio is a great choice if you're looking for a lighter Christmas dessert.
 Fruity and refreshing, it looks attractive too!
+It also makes a great fruity breakfast.

 The recipe for the apple carpaccio is slightly adapted from Jamie Oliver's Christmas Cookbook